MSIX Introduction: A comprehensive 24-chapter guide

 Microsoft.WindowsCalculator_10.1806.1821.0_x64_8wekyb3d8bbwe

-The extracted MSIX package is inside the folder, just as it would be if we use 7-Zip or similar tools.
+You can find the extracted MSIX package inside the folder, just as it would be if we used 7-Zip or similar tools.

-Only the OS can write in this location when installing your app.
+When you install your app, only the operating system has permission to write to this location.
 If your app is writing log files or other data inside the installation folder, it will crash.

-You need to either update your code to write to %AppData% or use the Package Support Framework to fix it if you don’t have access to the code.
+If you don’t have access to the code, you need to either update it to write to %AppData% or use the Package Support Framework to fix it.

 When you uninstall an MSI package, the application files from AppData and the registry entries that the app made during its lifespan are frequently left on the machine, polluting the system with “garbage.”